ucsf-wynton/wynton-website-hpc/docs/slurm/job-summary.md

 See `man sstat` for details on these and what other fields are available.

-_Comment_: The reason for the ‘AveCPU’ time being zero is currently unknown to us /2020-01-05
+_Comment_: The reason for the "AveCPU" time being zero is currently unknown to us /2020-01-05

 ## Job summary of an already finished job